apereo/apereo.github.io/_posts/apereo/2018-04-02-apereo-strategy.md

-The most important challenge here is that at the early end of this strategy Apereo is adding less value to higher education and so revenue, in the form of memberships, are harder to secure, whereas at the later end of this strategy Apereo is adding more value to higher education and so revnue, in the form of memberships, is easier to secure.
+The most important challenge here is that at the early end of this strategy Apereo is adding less value to higher education and so revenue, in the form of memberships, are harder to secure, whereas at the later end of this strategy Apereo is adding more value to higher education and so revenue, in the form of memberships, is easier to secure.

 **The most existential risk is in the early phases.**